 The righteous shall see and fear and shall laugh at him, and say:

-This is the man who did not make God his helper but trusted in the abundance of his riches, growing ever stronger in his vanity.
+See the man who did not make God his help, but trusted in the abundance of his riches and strengthened himself in his vanity.

 But I am like a fruitful olive tree in the house of God.
 I have hoped in the mercy of God for ever, and unto ages of ages.

-I will give praise to thee forever for what thou hast done, and I will wait on thy name, for it is good in the sight of thy holy ones.
+I will give thanks to thee forever for what thou hast done, and I will wait on thy name, for it is good, in the presence of thy saints.

 Psalm 52